mricon/grokmirror/README.rst

 Make sure the user "mirror" (or whichever user you specified) is able to write to the toplevel, log and lock locations specified in repos.conf.

+If you already have a bunch of repositories in the hierarchy that matches the upstream mirror and you'd like to reuse them instead of re-downloading everything from the master, you can pass the ``-r`` flag to tell grok-pull that it's okay to reuse existing repos.
+This will delete any existing remotes defined in the repository and set the new origin to match what is configured in the repos.conf.

 GROK-FSCK
 ---------
 Git repositories can get corrupted whether they are frequently updated